StefanoZoia/METCL/METCL for generation/METCL applied to MetaNet conceptual metaphors/README.md

 ### Input

-1. The representation of rigid and typical properties of the concepts involved in the combinatio (we not consider all the proprerties as typical)
+1. The representation of rigid and typical properties of the concepts involved in the combination (we now consider all the proprerties as typical)
 2. The tsv representation of the metaphors

 ### Output